-Night Light Café in the crypt of Elijah’s Church at Vesterbro Torv in Copenhagen is a drop-in place for Nigerian women in prostitution.
-The night café is established and run by volunteers in an ocumenical collaboration between five church-partners: Apostelkirken, Byens Valgmenighed, Elijah’s Church, ReGen/Kristuskirken and Vineyard Copenhagen.
+Night Light Café in Eliaskirken at Vesterbro Torv in Copenhagen is a drop-in place for Nigerian women in prostitution.
+The Night Light Café is established and run by volunteers in an ocumenical collaboration between five church-partners: Apostelkirken, Byens Valgmenighed, Eliaskirken, ReGen/Kristuskirken and Vineyard Copenhagen.

-The night café has been established in order to meet Nigerian women with dignity, charity and care.
+The Night Light Café has been established in order to meet Nigerian women with dignity and care.
 We wish to spread light and hope in the places where it can be difficult to find.
-In the night café we meet “woman to woman” and create a safe space where there is room for “just being”.
+In the Night Light Café we want to create a safe space for the women.
 Some choose to sit alone, others to talk to each other and most get to talk to one or more of our volunteers.
-First and foremost we meet the Nigerian women in a sanctuary they don’t experience in their everyday life, where they can participate on their own terms.
+First and foremost, we meet the Nigerian women in a sanctuary they don’t experience in their everyday life, where they can participate on their own terms.

-The night café is open on the night between Wednesday and Thursday at 03-06.
-We offer toast, fruit, coffee/tea and we also meet the Nigerian women in the streetscape where we offer them condoms, something warm to drink and invite them over to the café as a refuge from the street.
+The Night Light Café is open at night between Wednesday and Thursday at 00-03 AM.
+We offer toast, fruit, coffee/tea.
+We also meet the Nigerian women in the streetscape where we offer them condoms, something warm to drink and invite them over to the café.